MileHacker Logo

 • Modesty: Cover shoulders and knees.

-• Shoes: Remove shoes before entering mosques or some classic homes.
+• Shoes: Remove shoes before entering mosques or some traditional homes.

-• Religious Sites: Dress respectfully with shoulders and knees must be covered.
+• Religious Sites: Dress respectfully with covered shoulders and knees.

 Dining & Tipping